-Pet owners using enalapril for their dog or cat should be aware that side effects, though relatively rare, can occur, which may include vomiting, diarrhea, lack of appetite, weakness, or the development of rashes.
+Pet owners using enalapril for their dog should be aware that side effects, though relatively rare, can occur.
+These may include vomiting, diarrhea, lack of appetite, weakness, or rashes.

-Dogs and cats receiving enalapril should be examined regularly by a veterinarian as well.
-Periodic blood screening may be necessary to monitor for signs of kidney disease and increased blood potassium levels.
-The pet's blood pressure should be monitored periodically, too, as complications can arise from the prolonged use of enalapril.
+Dogs receiving enalapril should be examined regularly by a veterinarian.
+Periodic blood screening may be necessary to monitor for increased blood potassium levels as well as to monitor kidney values and other measures of systemic health.
+The pet's blood pressure should be monitored periodically, too, as complications can potentially arise with the use of enalapril.

 Considerations Before Using Enalapril in Dogs

 Be sure to check with your veterinarian if you are using enalapril together with other medications.
 Make sure to follow the instructions from your veterinarian carefully and to schedule all follow-ups as recommended.

 Be aware that you should not administer enalapril to your pet in conjunction with spironolactone, a diuretic that also affects potassium levels.
 Enalapril should also not be used at the same time as any non-steroidal anti-inflammatory as this may increase the risk of side effects.

 Treatment of Congestive Heart Failure.
 Cummings School of Veterinary Medicine at Tufts University.